 Otitis media with effusion (OME) is a common condition in early childhood.
-The condition, also known as 'glue ear' and serous otitis media, is defined as "the presence of fluid in the middle ear without signs or symptoms of acute infection" (Rosenfeld 2016).
+The condition, also known as 'glue ear' or serous otitis media, is defined as "the presence of fluid in the middle ear without signs or symptoms of acute infection" (Rosenfeld 2016).

 A key clinical feature of OME is hearing loss, due to decreased mobility of the tympanic membrane and consequent loss of sound conduction (Rosenfeld 2016).
-When hearing loss persists, this may affect speech and language development, and lead to behavioural problems in some children (NICE 2008).
 Other symptoms that may be attributable to OME include balance (vestibular) problems and ear discomfort (Rosenfeld 2016).
 When symptoms persist, they may lead to poor school performance and affect a child's daily activities, social interactions and emotions, possibly leading to a poorer quality of life for the child (Rosenfeld 2000).

-It is thought that up to 80% of children have had OME by the age of four years but a decline in prevalence is observed for children beyond six years of age (Williamson 2011).
+It is thought that up to 80% of children have had OME by the age of four years, but a decline in its prevalence is observed for children beyond six years of age (Williamson 2011).
 Most episodes of OME in children resolve spontaneously within three months, however approximately 35% of children will have more than one episode of OME and, furthermore, 5% to 10% of episodes will last for more than a year (Rosenfeld 2016).
-Children with OME following an episode of untreated acute otitis media (AOM) have a 59% rate of resolution by one month, rising to 74% by three months, while children with newly diagnosed OME of unknown duration demonstrate a resolution rate of 28% by three months and up to 42% by six months (Rosenfeld 2003).
+Children with OME following an episode of untreated acute otitis media (AOM) have a 59% rate of resolution by one month rising to 74% by three months, while children with newly diagnosed OME of unknown duration demonstrate a resolution rate of 28% by three months and up to 42% by six months (Rosenfeld 2003).
 The condition is more prevalent in children with Down syndrome or cleft palate (Flynn 2009; Maris 2014).
 Atopy has been considered a potential risk factor for OME in children (Kreiner-Møller 2012; Marseglia 2008; Zernotti 2017).

 Diagnosis of OME is typically by clinical examination including (pneumatic) otoscopy and/or tympanometry in primary care.
-Following diagnosis, there will often be a period of active observation, for at least three months.
+Following diagnosis, there will often be a period of active observation for at least three months.
 During the observation period the care provider may offer a non-surgical intervention such as hearing aids or autoinflation.
-NICE and AAO-HNS do not currently recommend the use of antibiotics, antihistamines, decongestants or corticosteroids for OME as there is insufficient evidence to suggest they are effective treatments (NICE 2008; Rosenfeld 2016).
-If OME has not resolved within the three-month observation period, the child may be referred for further management/active intervention.
+The National Institute for Health and Care Excellence (NICE) and the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) do not currently recommend the use of antibiotics, antihistamines, decongestants or corticosteroids for OME as there is insufficient evidence to suggest they are effective treatments (NICE 2008; Rosenfeld 2016).
+If OME has not resolved within the threemonth observation period, the child may be referred for further management/active intervention.
 This may include hearing aid provision or review by an ENT surgeon for consideration for myringotomy, ventilation tubes insertion and/or adenoidectomy.
 The choice of active intervention varies considerably.
 Earlier active intervention may be considered for children at increased risk of developmental difficulties (see Rosenfeld 2016 for a list of 'at-risk' factors).

-This Cochrane Review will focus on insertion of ventilation tubes as treatment for OME in children.
-This review forms part of a suite of five reviews of OME treatment that will address those interventions identified in a prioritisation exercise as being most important and in need of up-to-date Cochrane Reviews: namely, adenoidectomy, autoinflation, topical and oral steroids, and antibiotics (Cochrane ENT 2020).
+This Cochrane Review focusses on topical and oral steroids as treatment for OME in children.
+This review forms part of a suite of five reviews of OME treatment, which will address those interventions identified in a prioritisation exercise as being most important and in need of up-to-date Cochrane Reviews, namely ventilation tubes, adenoidectomy with or without ventilation tubes, autoinflation, antibiotics, and topical and oral steroids (Cochrane ENT 2020).